-Sue Taei Ocean Fellows
+Sue Taei Ocean Daughters

-2023 Sue Taei Ocean Fellow
+2023 Sue Taei Ocean Daughter

 Naima Te Maile Fifita